 Q: HOW DOES THE SLIDING SCALE WORK?
 DO I HAVE TO SHOW PROOF OF INCOME TO QUALIFY FOR THE LOWER END OF THE SCALE?

 A: Our sliding scale is $75-$125 – lodgers self-select an amount along the scale as a nightly rate.
 This amount covers your lodging.
-If you are in need of extra assistance such as caretaking, transportation, or meal prep, please visit our Additional Services page for more information.
+If you are in need of extra assistance such as caretaking, transportation, or meal prep, please visit our CARETAKING page for more information.

 Q: IS QUEST HOUSE A NON-PROFIT?